richelbilderbeek/teaching/docs/data/counts/README.md

 Goal of this experiment is to see how important camera usage is for keeping learners in an online course.

+!!! warning "Draft paper"

+    This paper is only a draft.
+    Especially references to the literature are missing (although that will be easy to do).

+    People are encouraged to submit data:
+    this paper intends to remain a living document.

 ## Introduction

 At both NBIS and NAISS we report the number of learners in our courses.